 BTN President Francois McGillicuddy sets the strategic direction and leads the day-to-day operations of the Big Ten Network, a joint venture between the Big Ten Conference and FOX.
 McGillicuddy was named as the second president in BTN history in December of 2018.

 McGillicuddy, a 20-year media executive, previously served as SVP and General Manager of FOX Sports Ohio and SportsTime Ohio.
-He oversaw all aspects of those channels, including production, programming, advertising sales, marketing and team relations, while also working in conjunction with FOX’s affiliate sales and marketing group on distribution matters.
-Additionally, he managed the company’s relationships with the Cleveland Indians, Cincinnati Reds, Cleveland Cavaliers and Columbus Blue Jackets.
+He oversaw all aspects of those channels, including production, programming, advertising sales, marketing and team relations, while also working in conjunction with FOX's affiliate sales and marketing group on distribution matters.
+Additionally, he managed the company's relationships with the Cleveland Browns, Cleveland Indians, Cincinnati Reds, Cleveland Cavaliers, Columbus Blue Jackets and Columbus Crew.
 He assumed the GM position in February 2013 and subsequently managed the acquisition of SportsTime Ohio into the FOX Sports portfolio of regional sports networks.

 McGillicuddy joined FOX Sports Ohio from FOX's national cable channel SPEED, where he served as Vice President, Finance and Business Operations from 2006 to 2013.
 Prior to working with FOX, he was an executive at Cablevision Systems Corporation in New York, serving as Vice President, Finance for Rainbow Media regional networks and as Director, Strategic Planning for Madison Square Garden.
 His work at Cablevision included strategic initiatives for the New York Knicks, New York Rangers, MSG television network and Radio City Music Hall.
 His background also includes positions with Universal Music Group and The Pennsylvania Shakespeare Festival.